Constant-Factor Improvements in Quantum Algorithms for Linear Differential Equations: Constant Factor Query Counts

 Proceeding, it is also important to factor the cost of state preparation into the total cost of an ODE solution.
 We make this comparison by considering the time complexity of the state preparation oracle $T(U_0)$ as a fraction of the time complexity of synthesizing the block encoding $T(U_A)$.
 Then given the expressions for the number of calls to initial state preparation in each algorithm, we can compare how the total cost scales with this fraction.
 What we wish to then plot is the following:

 where $\ell$ is effectively the factor of speedup of LCHS over RLS as a function of $\chi:= T(U_0)/ T(U_A)$, the ratio between the time cost of initial state prep to that of the block encoding synthesis.
 We plot these results in Figure \ref{fig:speedup_plot}.
 It is sufficient to choose a general notion of time complexity $T$ to make our point here, whereas in practice, $T$ can serve as a measure of $T$-gate count or surface code cycles \cite{beverland2022assessing}, active volume \cite{litinski2022active} or any circuit metric that increases with the number of calls to the relevant sub-circuits.
+In addition, we can also study the figure of merit $\ell(t)$ as a function of the simulation time.
+For means of simple comparison, here we consider the case where the cost of state preparation is negligible $\chi \to 0$.
+We plot these results in Figure \ref{fig:ratio_plot} and find that the advantage of LCHS over the randomized linear solver can be approximately quantified as $\ell(t) = 21.28\log_{10}(\alpha t) + 35.41$ with fixed $\epsilon = 10^{-10}$.
+This indicates that in Figure \ref{fig:speedup_plot}, not only is there a constant factor advantage, but the slope of the LCHS cost is smaller by a logarithmic factor (given the plot is log-scale).
+Therefore, the speedup is expected to slightly grow with time in this fixed-parameter regime.

 A possible initial reaction to this speedup might be to ask whether LCHS is just a space-time tradeoff, given that we are summing a large number of terms $M$, where the corresponding coefficients are stored in an ancilla register.
 To counter this claim, for the largest time evaluated numerically ($t=10^{10}$) the number of qubits used by RLS is 51 (calculated using Theorem 12 of Ref. \cite{jennings2024cost}).
 In comparison, for LCHS the Qubit counts can also be roughly estimated as $\ceil{\log_2M} + m_A$, where $\ceil{\log_2M}$ is the number of qubits needed to represent the ancillary space and $m_A$ is the number required to block encode the generator $A$.
 For the corresponding point in time ($t=10^{10}$), LCHS approximately requires a 48 qubit ancillary space.
 Note that this is not a precise count; additional ancilla may be required in the \textit{prepare} operation to handle negative and complex numbers, and in practice, one may wish to introduce additional ancilla to reduce the $T$-depth via QROM \cite{babbush2018encoding}, or utilize dirty qubit state preparation via QROAM \cite{low2024trading, berry2019qubitization}.
 Depending on the state preparation subroutine, the total qubit count will be altered.
 This, however, can lead to intricate problem-dependent tradeoffs that require analysis on a case by case basis.